hpc-carpentry/old-hpc-workflows/_episodes/01-introduction.md

 - "Understand our example problem."
 keypoints:
 - "Bash scripts are not an efficient way of defining a workflow."
-- "Snakemake is one method of managing a complex computational workflow."
 ---

 Let's imagine that we're interested in understanding the frequency of words